Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* ArrayAccess::offsetExists — Whether an offset exists
+* ::offsetExists - Whether an offset exists
-* ArrayAccess::offsetGet — Offset to retrieve
+* ::offsetGet - Offset to retrieve
-* ArrayAccess::offsetSet — Assign a value to the specified offset
+* ::offsetSet - Assign a value to the specified offset
-* ArrayAccess::offsetUnset — Unset an offset
+* ::offsetUnset - Unset an offset

 ### Serializable